abdulrahman1s/Gabriel-bot/README.md

 2. Edit [`config.ts`](config.ts)

-3. Create a file named `.env` and put the following:
+3. Create a file named `.env` and put the following in:
 ```
 TOKEN=YOUR_DISCORD_BOT_TOKEN_HERE
 ```